ngweimeng/RAG-on-FAANG-SEC-Filing/README.md

 ## Background

-This project aims to simplify the process of extracting specific financial information from the dense and extensive 10-K filings of FAANG companies.
-Using advanced NLP techniques and machine learning, it answers queries related to financial data by retrieving relevant information from the filings and generating concise answers.
+This project targets the extraction of financial information from the latest SEC 10-K filings of FAANG companies.
+By leveraging Retrieval Augmented Generation (RAG) powered by OpenAI's "gpt-3.5-turbo-instruct" model, the application processes queries to retrieve the most relevant information from these filings and generate responses.

+Unlike broader models such as ChatGPT, which may not have training data up to these recent dates, this approach uses the latest filings directly, offering more up-to-date information that might not be available in pre-trained models.

 ## Why RAG?